i-e-b/KVK/README.md

 Principles
 ----------

-* Every key path is a separate store
+* Every key-path is a separate store
 * Each __key__ in each store is the _value_ in the document
-* Each __value__ in each store is a list of documents that have the key-path and value
+* Each __value__ in each store is a list of documents that have the key-path _and_ value

-So for document:
+So for documents:
 ```
 x = {
   Uri : "http://example.com",